This comprehensive guide is designed for students preparing an honours thesis, graduating paper, Master's thesis or

 "Traditional Review: adopts a critical approach, which might assess theories or hypotheses by critically examining the methods and results of single primary studies, with an emphasis on background and contextual material.

 Conceptual Review: synthesizes areas of conceptual knowledge that contribute to a better understanding of the issues.
 State of the art: brings readers up to date on the most recent research on the subject.
 Could be a useful beginning to your research project.

 Scoping Review: sets the scene for a future research agenda.
 This review documents what is already known and then, using a critical analysis of gaps in knowledge, helps to refine the research questions, concepts and theories to point the way to future research."
 1

 Systematic Review: "attempts to identify, appraise and synthesize all the empirical evidence that meets pre-specified eligibility criteria to answer a given research question [about health care or health policy].
-Researchers conducting systematic reviews use explicit methods aimed at minimizing bias, in order to produce more reliable findings that can be used to inform decision making."2 More info at guide: Systematic and Scoping Reviews Search Methodology.
+Researchers conducting systematic reviews use explicit methods aimed at minimizing bias, in order to produce more reliable findings that can be used to inform decision making."2 More info at guide: Knowledge Synthesis: Systematic, Scoping & Other Reviews.